vivliostyle/vivliostyle.org/faq.md

 Conversely, if the future Vivliostyle Pub is developed to more closely incorporate Vivliostyle Viewer and/or Vivliostyle CLI, the license will need to be changed to AGPL v3.

-As mentioned above, the current version of Vivliostyle Pub uses HTML iframe elements in the right half preview screen, which can be interpreted as working independently from the left half editor screen.
+As mentioned above, the current version of Vivliostyle Pub uses HTML iframe elements in the right half preview window, which can be interpreted as working independently from the left half editor window.
 Therefore, it does not violate the AGPL v3.

-In contrast, a future version might choose to load a JavaScript library into the main web page to configure the preview screen ([React Vivliostyle](https://github.com/vivliostyle/vivliostyle.js/tree/master/packages/react) is a JavaScript library designed for such usage).
+In contrast, a future version might choose to load a JavaScript library into the main web page to configure the preview window ([React Vivliostyle](https://github.com/vivliostyle/vivliostyle.js/tree/master/packages/react) is a JavaScript library designed for such usage).
 In that case, you would have a mix of JavaScript libraries, Vivliostyle libraries, and Vivliostyle Pub's own programs.
-This can be called a “closely-embedded” situation, and would require a license change to AGPL v3.
+This can be called a “closely incorporated” situation, and would require a license change to AGPL v3.

 This is just one of the possibilities for the future, and it doesn't necessarily mean that Vivliostyle Pub will choose it.
 However, we certainly can't rule out that option.
 If we change our license, we will certainly let you know.
 For now, just be aware that such a thing is possible.
 {% endcapture %}